 Year Ending December 31,

-2022 2021 2020
+2024 2023 2022

-Unrealized gain (loss) on interest rate hedges \$ 2,819 \$ 3,673 \$ (33,025)
+Unrealized (loss) gain on interest rate hedges \$ (2,147) \$ (764) \$ 2,819

-Amounts reported in Accumulated other comprehensive income related to derivatives will be reclassified to interest expense as interest payments are made on our variable-rate debt.
-The gains or losses reclassified from Accumulated other comprehensive income into interest expense for the three years ended December 31, 2022, were as follows (in thousands):
+Amounts reported in Accumulated other comprehensive loss related to effective cash flow hedges will be reclassified to interest expense as interest payments are made on our variable-rate debt.
+During the next twelve months, we estimate that an additional

+\$0.9 million related to our four outstanding interest rate swap arrangements will be reclassified as a decrease to interest expense.

+The losses reclassified from Accumulated other comprehensive income into interest expense for the three years ended December 31, 2024, were as follows (in thousands):

-Year Ending December 31,
+Tear Ending December 51,

-2022 2021 2020
+2024 20)23 2022

-Loss reclassified from Accumulated other comprehensive income (loss) into interest expense \$ 2,039 \$ 2,039 \$ 79 Ī
+Loss reclassified from accumulated other comprehensive income (loss) into interest expense \$ 2,039 \$ 2,039 \$ 2,039

-During the next twelve months, we estimate that \$2.0 million will be reclassified as a decrease to interest expense.
+During the next twelve months, we estimate that an additional \$2.0 million related to the previously settled interest rate swap arrangements will be reclassified as an increase to interest expense.

 We have agreements with each of our derivative counterparties that contain a provision whereby we could be declared in default on our derivative obligations if repayment of the underlying indebtedness is accelerated by the lender due to our default on the indebtedness.
-As of December 31, 2022, the fair value of derivative assets, including accrued interest, was \$2.0 million and we did not have any derivatives in a liability position.
-As of December 31, 2022, we have not posted any collateral related to these agreements.
+As of December 31, 2024, the fair value of derivative assets, including accrued interest, was \$23,000 and the fair value of the derivative liabilities, including accrued interest, was \$0.9 million.
+As of December 31, 2024, we have not posted any collateral related to these agreements.